 For all their wars are merry, and all their songs are sad.

 True enough, as Goober has discovered.
-He’s become so fond of “Molly Malone” (a poor street vendor who dies of some nameless infection), that he has demanded I teach him more Irish songs.
-These have thus far included:
+He’s become so fond of “Molly Malone” (poor street vendor who dies of nameless infection), that he has demanded I teach him more Irish songs.
+Thus far, these include:

-“The Black Velvet Band” (guy falls for pretty girl who makes him an accessory to felony pickpocketing and gets him transported to Tasmania).
+“The Black Velvet Band” (guy falls for pretty girl who makes him an accessory to felony larceny and gets him transported to Tasmania).

 “Star of the County Down” (infatuated young farmer who becomes what can only be described as a stalker).

-“The Fields of Athenry” (young husband about to be transported to Australia for stealing wheat so his children won’t starve).
+“The Fields of Athenry” (husband about to be transported to Australia for stealing wheat so his children won’t starve).

-“Spancil Hill” (dream vision of immigrant in the California Gold Rush, miserable for having left friends and true love back in County Clare).
+“Spancil Hill” (dream vision of immigrant in the California Gold Rush, miserable fove rleaving his true love behind in County Clare).
 This is the song I obtusely riffed in the opening paragraph, BTW.

 Chesterton might be onto something.
 Goober picked this up and called me on it, too.
-Let’s just say it’s an ongoing discussion, including that all those “merry wars” were mostly lost by the Irish.
+Let’s say it’s an ongoing discussion, including why the Irish lost all those “merry wars.”
 A curious race, to be sure.

 I’ve long pondered why, besides the genetic and attenuated family connection, I’m so drawn to Irish Trad music.
 I’ve landed on this explanation.
 Trad music is… Irish blues.
-And I love the blues, having spent some formative years in the capital of the Mississippi Delta, New Orleans.
+And I’ve loved the blues, since I spent some formative years in the capital of the Mississippi Delta, New Orleans.

 In lots of ways, African American blues and Irish Trad arise from similar experiences of poverty and deprivation and oppression.
-Sure, the Irish were never legally slaves, but that would have appeared a distinction without much difference to several centuries of Irish peasants.
+Sure, the Irish were never legally slaves. tBut o several centuries of Irish peasants, that would’ve appeared a distinction without much difference.
 They were tied to the land, beholden to capricious landlords, and deliberately kept in ignorance and fear for generations.

-As with African Americans, out of their wretchedness arose an oral and musical tradition of shared suffering and nurtured hope.
+As with African Americans, an oral and musical tradition of shared suffering and nurtured hope arose out from their wretchedness.
 The speaking aloud of their woes, the singing out of their struggle, was an integral part of the culture.
 Although the Irish were miserably poor, they gathered around a communal hearth in the deep of winter or the height of summer to lift themselves with stories or poems or songs.

 Goober listened to one of the Irish songs I’ve been teaching him at home with his parents.
 He confronted me with, “They sang that song faster than you and some of your words aren’t right.”
 This led to a Very Teachable Moment for me and young Goobs.